Toyota Prius Prime Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota Prius Prime are $1,336 a year with full coverage.
-Comprehensive insurance costs an estimated $292, collision insurance costs $524, and liability insurance is $384.
-A policy with just liability insurance costs around $432 a year, and coverage for high-risk drivers costs $2,892 or more.
-Teens receive the highest rates at up to $4,936 a year.
+Average insurance rates for a Toyota Prius Prime are $1,336 a year for full coverage.
+Comprehensive costs on average $292 each year, collision costs $524, and liability is $384.
+A liability-only policy costs around $432 a year, with high-risk insurance costing around $2,892.
+Teen drivers receive the highest rates at $4,936 a year or more.

 Average premium for full coverage: $1,336

-Price estimates include $500 physical damage deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all U.S. states and for different Prius Prime trim levels.
+Rate estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all states and Prius Prime models.

 Price Range by Coverage and Risk

-Using a middle-aged driver as an example, prices range range from the low end price of $432 for minimum levels of liability insurance to a much higher rate of $2,892 for a driver that may need high-risk insurance.
+For the average 40-year-old driver, prices range go from as low as $432 for minimum levels of liability insurance to a high rate of $2,892 for a driver that may need high-risk insurance.

 Price Range by Location

-Choosing to live in a large city has a significant impact on car insurance rates.
-More rural locations tend to have lower incidents of collision claims than cities with more traffic congestion.
-The price range example below illustrates how where you live affects insurance prices.
+Choosing to live in a large city can have significant affects on car insurance rates.
+Rural areas tend to have a lower frequency of accident claims than larger metro areas.

 Use the form below to get customized rates for your location.